IFB-ElixirFr/biosphere/README.md

 * An operating center (tab [myVM](https://biosphere.france-bioinformatique.fr/cloud)) to manage your cloud deployments with single virtual machines (VM) or complex applications with multiple VM
 * A [data center](https://biosphere.france-bioinformatique.fr/catalogue/data) where you will find common public data available in the clouds.

-### Using the cloud

-First, you need to ask for an account, and get membership of an active group.
-Then, you will need to set up your personnal parameter.
+To use the clouds of IFB-Biosphere, you need to ask for an account, and get membership of an active group.
+Then, you will need to set up your personnal parameters.
 And finally, you are ready to launch your virtual machines (VM) from the RAINBio catalogue.

+*N.B.: To use the IFB clouds, you will need at least a recent Web browser to access the Biosphere portal, and your VM providing a web interface*

-#### Sign in
+### Sign in

 Go to the menu Sign-in in the top-right corner of the main page of the Biopshere portal [[go](https://biosphere.france-bioinformatique.fr/cloudweb/login/?next=/)], and follow the guidelines.
 We advise to use your federated identity in eduGAIN where most of European universities and academic organisms are registered ([more details about eduGAIN there](https://edugain.org)).